smittal6/hugo-academic/content/home/about.md

 # Biography

-I'm Siddharth, Junior Undergraduate at CSE, IIT Kanpur, India and I'm broadly interested in Machine Learning and its application in Speaker Recognition tasks.
+I'm Siddharth, Junior Undergraduate at CSE, IIT Kanpur, India and I'm broadly interested in Theoratical Machine Learning, Deep Learning with applications to  Speech Recognition and Computer Vision.
 I am also intrigued by Operating Systems and am looking forward to exploring them.

 Apart from my academic pursuits, I enjoy swimming and playing football.